schwittlick/tripoly/README.md

 Because Tripoly is a round based game and to allow everyone to play fair, players can roll the dice once per 24h.
 The game is not about making the round as fast as possible but to discover, understand the projects, and have time to explore the AR world.
 For development purposes, we have a "Clock" endpoint.
 This will advance all players who have no rolled the dice in the current round.
 After "Clock" a new round starts and everybody can roll the dice again.

-### Deployment
+### Links

+The frontend is running here: https://tripoly.vinzenzaubry.com/

+Video of the gameplay demo https://www.youtube.com/watch?v=iNEPBtHtyR0

 The most recent contract is deployed here: https://better-call.dev/hangzhou2net/KT19hqf8T654T3sFxRJpsULTtimqyGYK7Lhk

 Our source code of the contract is [main.mligo](tripoly/main.mligo)

-The frontend is running here: https://tripoly.vinzenzaubry.com/

-The frontend code is in the submodule "webapp": https://github.com/vin-ni/tripoly-frontend
+The frontend source code is in the submodule "webapp": https://github.com/vin-ni/tripoly-frontend

+More development information in [DEVELOPMENT.md](DEVELOPMENT.md)

 A list of all projects that are featured within Tripoly are listed here https://docs.google.com/spreadsheets/d/14lT92V5NXHRhLmGlB0faUw2Ako9qKdmIUlRZWAojz_0/edit?usp=sharing

-More development guidance in [DEVELOPMENT.md](DEVELOPMENT.md)

 ### Next Steps: